elestio/cloudgate/README.md

 This rule capture /* and proxy it to the url indicated in the src attribute

+&nbsp;
  ## Run as a service

-Install and run as a service with PM2:

-    pm2 start "cloudgate ./CatchAll" --name cloudgate

-or Install and run as a service with SystemD:
+Install and run as a service with SystemD:

     ./systemd/install.sh